harishmuh/bioinformatics_biopython_projects/README.md

 - **Key Methods**: Principle Component Analysis (PCA), Machine Learning (Binary Classification), Random Forest.
 ---

-## 💡 Why Biopython?
+## 💡 About Biopython?
-Biopython is an open-source library for computational biology and bioinformatics.
+[Biopython](https://github.com/biopython) is an open-source and powerful library for computational biology and bioinformatics.
 It simplifies tasks such as sequence analysis, alignment, and phylogenetic tree construction, making it an indispensable tool for bioinformaticians and researchers.

 ---